Short Answer

 Contract Snapshot

-The provided page content is limited to the market title: "How much will the Steam Machine cost?
+The provided page content from Kalshi.com states the market question: "How much will the Steam Machine cost?
 Odds & Predictions 2026."
-It does not contain information regarding YES/NO resolution triggers, specific key dates or deadlines, or any special settlement conditions.
+This excerpt does not include specific rules for YES or NO resolution triggers, key dates/deadlines, or any special settlement conditions.
+Therefore, a summary of the contract rules cannot be provided based solely on this information.

 Available Contracts